 Using a package manager

 Depending on the distribution of Linux you are running, you can install Python with the default package manager: Yum, APT, etcetera.
-You’ll need to find out which package manager is used for your specific Linux distribution and how to use it.
+You’ll need to determine which package manager is used for your specific Linux distribution and how to use it.

-If you’re on Ubuntu, Linux Mint, or Debian, you can install using apt:
+If you’re on Ubuntu, Linux Mint, or Debian, you can install it using apt:

 $ apt install python3 python-is-python3